Pigue History, Family Crest & Coats of Arms

 Early History of the Pigue family

-Another 157 words (11 lines of text) covering the years 1813, 1862 and 1651 are included under the topic Early Pigue History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pigue research.
+Another 79 words (6 lines of text) covering the years 1813, 1862 and 1651 are included under the topic Early Pigue History in all our PDF Extended History products and printed products wherever possible.

 Pigue Spelling Variations

 French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
 Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Pigue is distinguished by a number of regional variations.
 The many spelling variations of the name include Picot, Picott, Picotte, Pickot, Picout, Picoud, Picque, Picquet, Picquot and many more.

 Early Notables of the Pigue family (pre 1700)